hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 Just for fun, I also made a little clickable map with all the archives on it: [https://6kgruaaeaaaa.vichex.ca/](https://6kgruaaeaaaa.vichex.ca/)

 ![Screenshot of map with web archives](images/web-archive-map.png)

+I also have a web page that lists all the community assocations with links to them and their associated web archives: [https://6kgruqaeaaaa.vichex.ca/community-associations/](https://6kgruqaeaaaa.vichex.ca/community-associations/)

 ## Experimenting with Stract